-Since then, a series of grain solos, many built in the 1930s, have undergone a colourful transformation to become an internationally recognised art gallery set amongst fields of barley and grain.
+Since then, a series of grain silos, many built in the 1930s, have undergone a colourful transformation to become an internationally recognised art gallery set amongst fields of barley and grain.

-On our visit to the region, we found Horsham to be a fantastic base to explore the trail.
-To help you plan your own visit, we have put together a day trip itinerary which starts with a healthy breakfast at Nourish’d, stops at an Instagram inducing pink lake, a visit to an olive grove, a winery and finishes up with tapas and wine at Baa3400 back in Horsham.
+On our visit to the region we found Horsham to be a fantastic base to explore the trail.
+To help you plan your own visit, we have put together a day-trip itinerary which starts with a healthy breakfast at Nourish’d, stops at an Instagram-inducing pink lake, a visit to an olive grove and winery, finishing up with tapas and wine at Baa3400 back in Horsham.

 Fill up the tank and let’s get started.